syf6250/GAET_PU/README.md

 # GAET_PU

-This repository contains the R code and data used in the paper on GAET-based methods for positive-unlabeled (PU) data analysis.
+This repository contains the R code and data used in the paper on GAET-based methods for PU data analysis.

 The repository includes simulation studies, real-data analyses, and semi-synthetic data experiments.